Shape the Future of Psychology

 Rivier University expands on a tradition of excellence in school psychology, school counseling, and mental health counseling with its Doctorate of Psychology (Psy.D.) in Counseling and School Psychology.
 This terminal degree in the field of psychology allows graduates to obtain licensure for independent practice, professional opportunities in a variety of school, agency, community, and public service settings, as well as the ability to teach at the university level.

-Rivier University's Psy.D. in Counseling and School Psychology provides individuals who already hold a master's degree or Certificate of Advanced Graduate Study (C.A.G.S.) in mental health counseling or school psychology with an opportunity to obtain advanced training in their respective fields.
+Rivier University's Psy.D. in Counseling and School Psychology provides individuals who already hold a master's degree, Certificate of Advanced Graduate Study (C.A.G.S.), or Ed.S. degree in a mental health related field or school psychology with an opportunity to obtain advanced training in their respective fields.
 Students may also enter the program with a bachelor's degree in psychology or a closely related field.
-The Psy.D. program has been designed with professional licensing requirements in mind, maintaining professional integrity for the suggested program sequence and course study that emphasizes either counseling or school psychology.
+The Psy.D. program has been designed with professional licensing requirements in mind, providing a sequential, cumulative, and unified approach to doctoral level training in the traditional practice areas of counseling and school psychology.

 Rivier's Doctorate of Psychology (Psy.D.) addresses the needs of mental health professionals in many fields: